wanecek/get-display-media-test/README.md

 1. Edge allows assigning an objectURL of a `MediaStream` as the `src` of an HTMLVideoElement
 1. Edge supports ES6 syntax
 1. Edge does not treat websites on self-signed certificates differently than authorized certificates, once the user has confirmed entering the site.
 1. Edge should not treat `MediaStream` of `getDisplayMedia` differently than that of `getUserMedia`.
-To test this, change the flag `USE_USER_MEDIA_AS_MEDIA_STREAM` in `./public/main.js:4` and run the test with WebRTC streams again.
-I've found this assumption to be false.
+So far, I've found this assumption to be false.